chuajiesheng/reloop/Docs/source/tutorial.rst

     from reloop.solvers.lpsolver import CvxoptSolver

 Let us shortly explain what these are.
-A variable called model (although its name is not important) is created by instantiate RlpProblem.
+In order to create an RLP model, we need three objects -- a logical knowledge base interface, a solver and a grounder.
+The :ref:`logkb interface<python_logkb>` provides RLP with means to query the relational database/reasoning engine where our data is stored.
+Currently, we support

  It has four parameters, the first being the arbitrary name of this problem (as a string), and the second parameter being either LpMinimize or LpMaximize depending on the type of LP we are trying to solve.
 With the third parameter one can specify a LogKB, with the third one an LP-Solver. ::